top of page

 BEAR AS BRINGER OF THE MIIGIS SHELLS, GIFTS OF LIFE FROM THE OCEANS

-Bears have long been linked and allied with miigisag, often illustrated in line drawings adorned with shells.
-One origin story tells of Makwa the bear, who brought the Gift of Life, including the miigisag, to the Anishinaabeg.
-He did this by pushing a cedar tree through the four worlds and crossing a vast body of water to a large miigis-shaped island.
-As he emerged from the water, he was covered with miigisag.
-The ancestors understood that miigisag, native to the ocean's salt water, reside deep within the earth.
-To them, the shells, with their deep enamel coating that gives a brilliantly polished appearance, symbolized early human traits.
-This idea suggests that some believed the Anishinaabeg originated from the sea (the Atlantic Ocean), where they were still covered with scales.
-As they began to shed these scales, the Anishinaabeg lost the power and protection the scales initially provided…
+Bears have long been associated with miigisag, frequently depicted in line drawings adorned with shells.
+One origin story recounts how Makwa the bear brought the Gift of Life, including the miigisag, to the Anishinaabeg.
+Originating from Naawakamig, the Earth's center, he is believed to have been born from the roots of the cedar tree, which extended deep into the underworld.
+Determined to bring the Gift of Life to the surface, Makwa pushed the cedar tree through the four worlds, crossing a vast body of water to a large island shaped like a miigis.
+As Makwa emerged from the water, he was covered with miigisag!
+This is why it is believed that miigisag, native to the ocean's salt water, dwell deep within the earth.
+To the ancestors, the shells, with their thick enamel coating that creates a brilliantly polished look, symbolized early human traits.
+This idea explains why some traditionalists believe the Anishinaabeg originated from the sea (the Atlantic Ocean), where they were still covered with scales.
+As they began to shed these scales, the Anishinaabeg lost the power and protection the scales initially provided...

-Miigisag (sacred cowry shells) represent life-giving and healing powers.
-They symbolize the Sun, providing warmth and light to the People, and they metaphorically connect to the origins of the Anishinaabeg and their Mide beliefs, which were brought to them from Waabanakiing, the Dawn Land in the east, close to the Atlantic Ocean's shores.
+The Midemiigisag (sacred cowry shells) embody life-giving and healing powers.
+They are symbols of the Sun, offering warmth and light to the People, and they metaphorically link to the beginnings of the Anishinaabeg and their Mide beliefs, which originated from Waabanakiing, the Dawn Land in the east near the Atlantic Ocean's shores.

 BEAR AND THE TREE OF LIFE